Two quick observations:

 2. Sellers have to exercise caution to not let innovation and technology obscure the very real importance of the human act of selling.

-Geoffrey Colvin, author of the best-selling books, Talent is Overrated and Humans are Underrated, wrote that “Getting information pushes at the two constraints everyone faces: it takes time and costs money.
+Geoffrey Colvin, author of the best-selling book, Talent is Overrated, wrote taha “Getting information pushes at the two constraints everyone faces: it takes time and costs money.
 Making sound decisions fast and at a low cost is a competitive advantage everywhere.”

 Your buyers want to make faster purchase decisions because it creates a competitive advantage for their businesses.